 Most vitamins, especially B vitamins, are stimulants.
 Many people find B vitamins so stimulating that it causes heart palpitations and anxiety.
 Whereas, vitamins from whole food sources, with the natural nutrient forms and synergies, are less likely to cause this problem.
 You may have eaten foods high in B vitamins like vegetables or liver without the heart palpitations.
 Since it’s also a whole food, greens powder can help with fatigue and hormone balance without the excess stimulation.

 There are a LOT of greens powders out there, but not all are created equal.
+In general, there are some important things to watch out for when choosing a powder.

 Vegetables, especially the more nutrient-dense ones, are good for you.
 Unfortunately, it’s hard to make vegetables taste good, especially when you try to condense as many as 12 servings of vegetable into a single scoop.